Blogs

 Solving the third-party access management problem

 Do you know what sensitive information is shared with your vendors?
 Or, moreover, how many former vendors still have active accounts within your IT estate?
-My conversations with dozens of CISOs leads me to believe the answer is likely, “no.” Recently, a new Oleria customer wanted to show me something: Oleria Adaptive Security uncovered numerous dormant accounts and shared links with third parties they’d stopped working with years ago.
+My conversations with dozens of CISOs leads me to believe the answer is likely, “no.” Recently, a new Oleria customer wanted to show me something: Oleria Identity Security uncovered numerous dormant accounts and shared links with third parties they’d stopped working with years ago.
 The CISO was disappointed and in disbelief.
 “You’ve got to be kidding me.
 We thought we had offboarded these,” he said.

 This isn’t the first time something like this has happened, and it points to a key problem we’re helping organizations solve: managing third-party security.